Warning notification:Warning

 How to apply

-Phone your local health office to ask:
+Phone your local health office if you have any questions about your application.

-Find your local health office's phone number
+Find your local health office's phone number and address

 Qualifying for blind welfare allowance